-Approximately 80% of courses are being taught in person this fall.
-There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although some larger lecture courses are being conducted remotely (with their discussion sections being held primarily in person).
+Nearly all courses are being taught in person, and faculty members are expected to teach on campus.
+There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although in rare cases, some larger lecture courses may be conducted remotely (with discussion sections being held primarily in person).

 Accommodating students who can’t attend class

-Video or audio recordings of course lectures can be made available to students not in attendance (or to the entire class via CCLE or Canvas).
-Instructors may also decide to stream lectures by Zoom (making sure to turn on real-time automatic captioning).
-Check to see what audio-video recording capabilities your classroom has, or reach out to the Center for Advancement of Teaching about alternative options.
+Whenever possible, make asynchronous video or audio recordings of course lectures available to students (see: Recording an empty Zoom meeting).
+You may also decide to livestream lectures by Zoom (making sure to turn on real-time automatic captioning).
+Check to see what audio-video recording capabilities your classroom has, or reach out to the UCLA Center for Advancement of Teaching for information on alternative options.

 If faculty members or TAs demonstrate repeated noncompliance with health and safety protocols, a complaint can be made to the instructor’s department chair, divisional dean, academic personnel officer or the dean of students.